gardener/gardener/docs/concepts/resource-manager.md

   no identity is used
 - empty string: no cluster identity is used (completely cluster local scenarios)

-By default cluster id is not used.
+By default, cluster id is not used.
 If cluster id is specified the format is `<cluster id>:<namespace>/<objectname>`.

 In addition to the origin annotation, all objects managed by the resource manager get a dedicated label `resources.gardener.cloud/managed-by`.
 This label can be used to describe these objects with a [selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).
-By default it is set to "gardener", but this can be overwritten by setting the `--managed-by-label` option.
+By default it is set to "gardener", but this can be overwritten by setting the `.conrollers.managedResources.managedByLabelValue` field in the component configuration.

 ### Garbage Collector For Immutable `ConfigMap`s/`Secret`s